davestewart/davestewart-content/content/blog/programming/nuxt-auto-import/index.md

 One of Nuxt 3's stand-out features is its [auto-import](https://nuxt.com/docs/guide/concepts/auto-imports) functionality which promises to reduce developer friction by removing the burden of managing imports, and even having to worry about the source of any particular dependency!

-But perhaps you – like me – find the auto-import experience to be poor, with any supposed time saved eclipsed by new problems such as poor IDE integration, difficulty locating files, or understanding your application structure.
+But perhaps you – like me – find the auto-import experience doesn't quite deliver, with supposed time savings eclipsed by new problems such as poor IDE integration, difficulty locating files, or understanding your application structure.

 I wanted to get to the bottom of this paradox so after my original complaint in my [Nuxt Layers article](https://davestewart.co.uk/blog/nuxt-layers/), I decided to spend some time getting to know auto-import; when it was useful, when less so, and what workarounds there might be.

 I've tried to keep the article as short as I can, but there's quite a lot to cover!

-<NavToc level="2"
+<NavToc level="2,3"
         type="list"
         exclude="intro"
         prompt="Feel free to jump to" />

-## Auto-import recap
+## Overview

 So let's reacquaint ourselves with how auto-import works, or if you were fuzzy on the specifics, shine a light on them.